Curt-Park/rainbow-is-all-you-need/README.md

-# Somewhere over the Rainbow, from Cartpole to Pong
+Do you want a nicely working RL agent on Atari?
+# Rainbow is all you need!

 Step-by-step tutorials from DQN to Rainbow.
-Every tutorial contains both of simple theoretical backgrounds and object-oriented implementation.
+Every tutorial contains both of theoretical backgrounds and object-oriented implementation.
 Just pick any topic in which you are interested, and learn and run it!

 ## Contents